SarangNoether/monero/README.md

 - You can subscribe to an [announcement listserv](https://lists.getmonero.org) to get critical announcements from the Monero core team.
 The announcement list can be very helpful for knowing when software updates are needed.

 ## Translations
 The CLI wallet is available in different languages.
-If you want to help translate it, join Pootle, our self-hosted localization platform: [translate.getmonero.org](https://translate.getmonero.org).
-Every translation *must* be uploaded on Pootle, pull requests directly editing the code on this repository will be closed.
+If you want to help translate it, see our self-hosted localization platform, Pootle, on [translate.getmonero.org](https://translate.getmonero.org/projects/CLI/).
+Every translation *must* be uploaded on the platform, pull requests directly editing the code in this repository will be closed.
+If you need help with Pootle, you can find a guide with screenshots [here](https://github.com/monero-ecosystem/monero-translations/blob/master/pootle.md).
 &nbsp;

-If you need help/support/info, contact the localization workgroup.
-You can do so in various ways: by email (translate[at]getmonero[dot]org), on the official chat (#monero-translations).
-A complete list of contacts can be found on the repository of the workgroup: [monero-ecosystem/monero-translations](https://github.com/monero-ecosystem/monero-translations#contacts).
+If you need help/support/info about translations, contact the localization workgroup.
+You can find the complete list of contacts on the repository of the workgroup: [monero-translations](https://github.com/monero-ecosystem/monero-translations#contacts).

-## Build
+## Build Status

 ### IMPORTANT